Woman in Gold (film): Filming

 Principal photography began on 23 May 2014 and lasted for eight weeks in the United Kingdom, Austria, and the United States.
-On 16 June the filming was under way in London.
-On 9 July the filming was reportedly under way in Los Angeles.
+On 16 June the filming was underway in London.
+On 9 July the filming was reportedly underway in Los Angeles.

 The Vienna airport scenes were filmed in the UK at Shoreham Airport in West Sussex.

 Reception

 Box office

 Woman in Gold grossed $33.3 million in North America and $28.3 million in other territories for a total gross of $61.6 million, against a budget of $11 million.

 In the film's limited release weekend, 3–5 April, it grossed $2.1 million from 258 cinemas.
 In its wide release weekend, expanding to 1,504 cinemas on 10 April it grossed $5.5 million, finishing 7th at the box office.

 Critical response

-On Rotten Tomatoes, the film had a rating of 57% based on 152 reviews, with an average rating of 6/10.
+On Rotten Tomatoes, the film had a rating of 58% based on 154 reviews, with an average rating of 6/10.
 The site's critical consensus reads, "Woman in Gold benefits from its talented leads, but strong work from Helen Mirren and Ryan Reynolds isn't enough to overpower a disappointingly dull treatment of a fascinating true story."
 On Metacritic, the film has a weighted average score of 51 out of 100, based on 31 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.